nomicness/a-whole-new-world/laws.md

 It is important, for parsing, that no other non-space characters be included in the comment body.
 The comment must be attached to the PR itself, and not associated with any specific file.

 **305.** No player may be a judge in a dispute in which they are involved.

+**306.** PARSING VOTES: Only the most recent vote will be counted.
+All other votes by a given player will be ignored.